bradygaster/AspireTodo/README.md

 * Browse to the Azure portal and see the variety of resources you've created
 * Click on the `webfrontend` Azure Container App resource to view the overview of the app
 * Explore the `Ingress` area for both the `backendapi` and `webfrontend` container apps to take note of how the frontend is available via the open Internet, whereas the backend API app is private and secure

+With the app published manually, you're ready to save your code and get ready for Day 2.

+---

 ### Push your app into a GitHub repo